ppodgorsek/docker-robot-framework/README.md

 * Linux/Mac: ``-v `pwd`/logs:/var/log:Z``
 * Windows: ``-v ${PWD}/logs:/var/log:Z``

+### Error Suite contains no tests

+When running tests, an unexpected error sometimes occurs:

+> [Error] Suite contains no tests.

+There are two main causes to this:
+* Either the test folder is not the right one,
+* Or the permissions on the test folder are too restrictive.

+As there can sometimes be issues as to where the tests are run from, make sure the correct folder is used by trying the following actions:
+* Use a full path to the folder instead of a relative one,
+* Replace any`` `pwd` ``or `${PWD}` by the full path to the folder.

+It is also important to check if Robot Framework is allowed to access the resources it needs, i.e.:
+* The folder where the tests are located,
+* The test files themselves.

 ## Please contribute!

 Have you found an issue?
 Do you have an idea for an improvement?
 Feel free to contribute by submitting it [on the GitHub project](https://github.com/ppodgorsek/docker-robot-framework/issues).